 - Offering access to wellness or employee assistance programmes (EAPs) can really help employees with burnout as they can receive professional help and guidance, and it can also encourage them to seek help before they reach an extreme level of burnout.
 Businesses can no longer view wellness platforms as an optional perk of the job, but rather as a necessity to help ensure they have a healthy workforce.

-- Learn the signs to look for and how to spot them.
+- Learn the employee burnout symptoms to look for and how to spot them.
 At this stage, you can step in and have the conversation.

 Step in and address the issue